DarkUwU123/Ghost-Eshop-Alternative-3ds/README.md

 This is an alternative eshop 3ds for Nintendo 3DS.

 Made by Ghost0159.
-Chat with him on Gmail and feel free to ask him for more games to be added!
+Chat with him on Gmail and feel free to ask him to add more games!

 Mail: contact.ghost01@gmail.com